lace-wing/PetRenamer/README.md

 [Removing a name](https://gfycat.com/flickeringringediraniangroundjay)

 Changelog:

+v1.0.0.2: Narrowed down detection of pet summoning items, if you had any previous items set to a name that weren't a pet, they will be reset upon game quit

- v1.0 and 1.0.0.1: Initial release and added icon
+v1.0 and v1.0.0.1: Initial release and added icon